Let's have some fun today and talk about the best way to invest $100,000.

 Risk - Average

 This is the most boring of all the options and the most well understood, so I've put it last.

 I would invest the remaining money into a low cost index fund that tracks one or more of the major indices such as the DOW, Nasdaq, or S&P 500.

-There are other low cost ETFs or funds that mirror other indices in the US or around the world, so you can get creative here and just go with the ones you think will perform the best.
+Additionally, there are other low cost funds that track the indices around the world, so you can get creative here and get some exposure to foreign assets as well.

 I've covered a lot of different ways to invest $100k.
 Like I said before, it really depends on your personal situation and risk tolerance.

 It also depends on any other investments you might currently have as well.

 For me, I'd diversify it into these 4 areas.
 I've invested 80% of the money into good, solid, investments.
 The last 20% I put in something riskier - a startup company.

 Of that 80%, I put 3/4 into real estate and 1/4 into stocks.
 This follows along with my research that real estate generally out performs the stock market.